dryguy99/Kellys-Closet/README.md

  ### Kellys CLoset React App

  I used create-react-app to set this up.
-Prior to your first run go to react-backend/kellys-closet and run npm install.
+Prior to your first run go to react-backend/kellys-closet and run

+  npm install.

  Before you start this app, ensure the react backend server is running in a seperate window.
+ To start this app, from the react-backend/kellys-closet folder run

+  npm start

- To start this app, from the react-backend/kellys-closet folder run npm start, if it asks for a new port say Y.
+if it asks for a new port say Y.